drooryck/distributed-systems/grpc-app/readme.md

 - **User Interface**: Providing a user-friendly interface for users to interact with the server.
 - **Handling User Input**: Sending user input to the server and displaying server responses.
 - **Displaying Messages**: Showing messages from other users in real-time.
-- **Ensuring Structured Communication**: Sending and receiving messages in the correct format and protocol (JSON or binary).
+- **Ensuring Structured Communication**: Sending and receiving messages in the correct format and protocol (gRPC).

 #### Client-server connection

-For client-server connection, the `ChatServerClient` class is responsible for maintaining a persistent connection with the server using TCP sockets.
-It sends structured requests to the server and receives responses.
-Upon initialization with the host, port, and protocol specified, it connects to the server for communication, doing so via the following methods:
+The ChatServerClient class encapsulates the client–server connection using gRPC rather than raw TCP sockets.
+It handles creating a gRPC channel, sending requests to the server through generated stubs, and receiving structured protobuf responses.
+Its key methods and responsibilities are:

-- **`__init__`**: initializes the client with the server's host, port, and protocol
+- **`__init__`**: Initializes the client with the server’s host and port.
+It sets up a gRPC channel and stores references to any generated stubs (ChatServiceStub) for making requests.

-- **`_get_socket`**: establishes a connection with the server using TCP sockets
-- **`send_request`**: builds a request message and sends it to the server (with `is_response` flag set to `0`), returning the server's response data
-- **`hash_password`**: hashes user's UTF-8-encoded password using SHA-256
+- **`hash_password`**: Hashes a user’s UTF-8-encoded password using SHA-256 before sending it to the server (to avoid storing plain-text passwords).

+By relying on gRPC, the client no longer needs to manage its own sockets or parse raw byte streams—all message handling is taken care of by the protobuf definitions and the generated gRPC code.

 #### Streamlit UI